Overloading and Default Parameters

 configure_uart(115200, 8, 2); // 改数据位和停止位

-The syntax of default arguments seems simple, but the rules are actually very strict, and many people fall into traps.
+The syntax for default parameters appears simple, but the rules are actually quite strict, and many developers run into pitfalls.

-Rule 1: Default arguments must appear contiguously from right to left.
-When the compiler processes a function call, it can only determine which values use defaults by "omitting trailing arguments."
-You cannot skip intermediate parameters—if you want to pass a value to the third parameter, all preceding parameters must be given explicitly.
-Therefore, the order of parameters in a function signature is very important: place the parameters that most often need customization on the far left, and the parameters that almost never change on the far right.
+Rule one: Default parameters must appear contiguously from right to left.
+When the compiler processes a function call, it can only determine which values should use defaults by "omitting trailing parameters."
+We cannot skip intermediate parameters—if we want to pass a value to the third parameter, all preceding parameters must be explicitly provided.
+Therefore, the order of parameters in a function signature is critical: place the parameters most frequently customized on the left, and the parameters that rarely change on the right.

 // 正确:默认参数从右向左连续